xlladdins/xll/docs/Excel4MacrosE-G.md

 **GOAL.SEEK**?(target\_cell, target\_value, variable\_cell)

-Target\_cell    corresponds to the Set Cell box in the Goal Seek dialog box and is a reference to the cell containing the formula.
+Target\_cell&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Set Cell box in the Goal Seek dialog box and is a reference to the cell containing the formula.
 If target\_cell does not contain a formula, Microsoft Excel displays an error message.

-Target\_value    corresponds to the To Value box in the Goal Seek dialog box and is the value you want the formula in target\_cell to return.
+Target\_value&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the To Value box in the Goal Seek dialog box and is the value you want the formula in target\_cell to return.
 This value is called a goal.

-Variable\_cell    corresponds to the By Changing Cell box in the Goal Seek dialog box and is the single cell that you want Microsoft Excel to change so that the formula in target\_cell returns target\_value.
+Variable\_cell&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the By Changing Cell box in the Goal Seek dialog box and is the single cell that you want Microsoft Excel to change so that the formula in target\_cell returns target\_value.
 Target\_cell must depend on variable\_cell; if it does not, Microsoft Excel will not be able to find a solution.

 **Remarks**